Jimbly/dcjam2025/Jimb-TODO.md

 TODO
-* combat balance - too many turns to fights
+* debug: gain everything chest in floor 0
 * autosave before spending money on shuttle
 * warning on enemy stats if they're a higher tier than you (expected damage of > 50% hp?)
 * auto-sort inventory: medkits, highest tier of each type, key items, others (by tier)
 * don't show stats preview in inventory when mouse isn't actually over an item
-* debug: gain everything chest in floor 0
+* medkit seller and healing in medbay
 * always show living creatures on the map in explored areas
 * icon for unlooted chest on map (entity icon? loot property + entity?)
 * allow using medkits during combat